Sunshine 60 Observatory Tenbo Park

 Tokyo Tower lights up the dark.

 Atop one of Tokyo’s oldest skyscrapers, Sunshine 60, is Sunshine 60 Observatory Tenbo Park.
-At two hundred and fifty meters above the ground, it offers a 360⁰ view of the city.
-I enjoy it even with its quirks.
-Photographers should enjoy it.
+Two hundred and fifty meters above the ground, visitors get a 360⁰ view of the city.
+The building has quirks but the cityscape will appeal to photographers.

 The views from its windows are panoramic.
 In the east is Tokyo Skytree.
 To the south are Shinjuku and Shibuya.
 To the north and west lie suburban Tokyo (and Saitama prefecture).
 Everything seems far off.
 It gives you a good idea of the layout of the city.